-The Metlifecare governing body will assume accountability for delivering a high-quality service at Gulf Rise.
+The Metlifecare governing body will assume accountability for delivering a high-quality service at Bayswater.
 This includes supporting meaningful inclusion of Māori in governance groups, honouring Te Tiriti o Waitangi and reducing barriers to improve outcomes for Māori, Pasifika, and tāngata whaikaha (people with disabilities).
-The facility has been designed in consultation with Māori and has used Te Aranga Māori design principles in the build.